jabrena/spring-boot-user-beans/README.md

 If you click in a any Green node (A Spring Bean which returns a Java class), you could navigate to a Detail page, in order receive an explanation from ChatGTP.

-**Note:** in order to enable that feature, you need to set in your environment a valid OPENAI_API_KEY.

 ## Getting Started

 Add the following dependency in your build system: